bj-sodas/china-unicorn-index/README.md

 #### Configuration

 We are required to create a config file named `config.yml` in your directory.
 It is used for Shiny app to locate Neo4j database and authentication information.
+A [sample](config.yml.sample) is provided in this repository.

 ```yaml
 default: